Chicago Weather Alert: Severe Thunderstorms, Isolated Tornadoes Possible

-CHICAGO (CBS) — Storms moving out of Iowa where there is an ongoing tornado outbreak Saturday night are significant.
+CHICAGO (CBS) — Storms moving out of Iowa where there was a tornado outbreak Saturday night are significant.
 Severe thunderstorms and isolated tornadoes are possible in the Chicago area.

-Round one of storms will be weaker and arrive around 8 p.m.
-This could bring gusty storms and downpours.
+A severe thunderstorm warning has also been issued until midnight for Cook, DuPage, Kankakee, Grundy, Kendall, and Will counties in Illinois and Lake County in Indiana.

-READ MORE: 'Suddenly The Pepper Spray Comes Out': Police Warning Of String Of Carjackings On Chicago's West Side
+Round one of storms, which is expected to be weaker, arrived around 8 p.m. with gusty storms and downpours.

 Round two of storms will come along with a cold front and will include the possibility of tornadoes.